 EPHESUS randomized 6,632 patients (9.3% U.S.) at 671 centers in 27 countries.
 The study population was primarily white (90%, with 1% Black, 1% Asian, 6% Hispanic, 2% other) and male (71%).
 The mean age was 64 years (range, 22 to 94 years).
 The majority of patients had pulmonary congestion (75%) by exam or x-ray and were Killip Class II (64%).
 The mean ejection fraction was 33%.
 The average time to enrollment was 7 days post-MI.
-Medical histories prior to the index MI included hypertension (60%), coronary artery disease (62%), dyslipidemia (48%), angina (41%), type 2 diabetes (30%), previous MI (27%), and CHF (15%).
+Medical histories prior to the index MI included hypertension (60%), coronary artery disease (62%), dyslipidemia (48%), angina (41%), type 2 diabetes (30%), previous MI (27%), and HF (15%).

-The mean dose of Eplerenone tablets was 43 mg/day.
-Patients also received standard care including aspirin (92%), ACE inhibitors (90%), β-blockers (83%), nitrates (72%), loop diuretics (66%), or HMG-CoA reductase inhibitors (60%).
+The mean dose of Eplerenone was 43 mg/day.
+Patients also received standard care including aspirin (92%), ACE inhibitors (90%), beta-blockers (83%), nitrates (72%), loop diuretics (66%), or HMG-CoA reductase inhibitors (60%).

 Patients were followed for an average of 16 months (range, 0 to 33 months).
 The ascertainment rate for vital status was 99.7%.

-The co-primary endpoints for EPHESUS were (1) the time to death from any cause, and (2) the time to first occurrence of either cardiovascular (CV) mortality [defined as sudden cardiac death or death due to progression of congestive heart failure (CHF), stroke, or other CV causes] or CV hospitalization (defined as hospitalization for progression of CHF, ventricular arrhythmias, acute myocardial infarction, or stroke).
+The co-primary endpoints for EPHESUS were (1) the time to death from any cause, and (2) the time to first occurrence of either cardiovascular mortality [defined as sudden cardiac death or death due to progression of HF, stroke, or other CV causes] or CV hospitalization (defined as hospitalization for progression of HF, ventricular arrhythmias, acute MI, or stroke).

-For the co-primary endpoint for death from any cause, there were 478 deaths in the Eplerenone tablets group (14.4%) and 554 deaths in the placebo group (16.7%).
-The risk of death with Eplerenone tablets was reduced by 15% [hazard ratio equal to 0.85 (95% confidence interval 0.75 to 0.96; p = 0.008 by log rank test)].
-Kaplan-Meier estimates of all-cause mortality are shown in Figure 1 and the components of mortality are provided in Table 9.
+For the co-primary endpoint for death from any cause, there were 478 deaths in the Eplerenone group (14.4%) and 554 deaths in the placebo group (16.7%).
+The risk of death with Eplerenone was reduced by 15% [hazard ratio equal to 0.85 (95% confidence interval 0.75 to 0.96; p = 0.008 by log rank test)].
+Kaplan-Meier estimates of all-cause mortality are shown in Figure 1 and the components of mortality are provided in Table 5.